jan-revay/initPC/Ubuntu/MANUAL_INIT_STEPS.md

 # Manual Init steps - Ubuntu

 ## Install Vesktop discord client??

 - <https://vesktop.dev/>

 ## Install OBS-cmd

 ## Audio

 ### Ubuntu Studio Installer

 If this is a PC on which I am recording audio, install:

 - <https://ubuntustudio.org/ubuntu-studio-installer/>
 and select options:
 - ubuntustudio-lowlatency-settings (kernel parameters)
+  - only select preempt=full boot parameter if any (other params can cause freezes - particularly nvidia driver related freezes)
 - ubuntustudio-performance-tweaks (pam_limits a.s.o.)
 - optionally other packages from the Ubuntu Studio Installer
 - ubuntustudio-audio-config - set PW/jack quantum to 1024